 Bernd Schneider - DTM record holder

-Finally, DTM returned in 2000 and he could return to the competition he likes most.
-His winning journey continued where it stopped five years ago.
+Finally, DTM (Deutsche Tourenwagen Masters) has been revived in 2000.
+Schneider's victorious journey continued where it stopped five years earlier.
 Driving the HWA Team’s AMG-Mercedes CLK, he won the title in 2000, again scoring five race wins.
 In 2001, Schneider won his third crown with six race wins in his books but couldn’t score three in a row as he finished as a vice-champion in 2002, losing to Laurent Aiello by six points.
 That year he won only two races but finished at the second place in seven races.

 In 2003, Schneider claimed back his DTM crown.
 He had another excellent season during which he scored two wins, at Lausitzring and Hockenheim, and had other five podium finishes.
 After he has earned his fourth title, Bernd had two seasons during which he couldn’t repeat so good performances.
 In 2004, he was 6th over while in 2005 he finished at the 4th position.
 In both seasons, he won season closing race at Hockenheim.